Odeon Hounslow West

 8 Cavendish Parade, Bath Road,

-Located opposite Hounslow West Tube (underground) rail station in West London.
-The Ambassador Cinema was a project of London and Southern Super Cinemas Ltd. of which the architect Major W. J. King was a director.
+Located opposite Hounslow West Tube (underground) rail station in Hounslow, Middlesex, today part of west Greater London.
+The Ambassador Cinema was a project of London & Southern Super Cinemas Ltd. chain of which the architect Major W. J. King was a director.
 It opened on 7th September 1936 with Walter Huston in “Rhodes of Africa” and Otto Kruger in “Living Dangerously”.

 Externally the Ambassador Cinema was similar to several other cinemas designed by Major W.J.
 King and had a square tower feature over the main entrance.
 The interior was in an Art Deco style and was equipped with a Compton 3Manual/8Rank theatre organ with melotone attachment and an illuminated console.
 This was opened by Edgar Peto.
 The cinema also had a cafe which had a garden.